Katelyn-Ngo/c0524-code-solutions/http-messages-recap/http-messages-recap-quiz-notes.md

 - Which HTTP method does a browser issue to a web server when you visit a URL? the GET method
-- What is on the first line of an HTTP **request** message? requests sent by the client to trigger an action on the server,
+- What is on the first line of an HTTP **request** message?
+  HTTP method, request target and HTTP version
-- What is on the first line of an HTTP **response** message? responses, the answer from the server.
+- What is on the first line of an HTTP **response** message? protocol version, status code, and status text
 - What are HTTP headers?
+  provides additional information about request/response.
 Metadata in an HTTP request or response that provides information about the message or the resource being fetched or sent.
 - Is a body required for a valid HTTP message? no, it depends on the method and context